sailfish009/openstructure/modules/mol/mm/doc/molmm.rst

 basic md capabilities fully embedded into the OpenStructure universe.
 The heart of every simulation is the :class:`Topology` describing how the particles of an :class:`EntityHandle` interact.
-The :class:`Simulation` finally connects the two and allows to perform energy minimizations or move the simulation through time using an :class:`Integrator`.
+The :class:`Simulation` finally connects the two and allows one to perform energy minimizations or move the simulation through time using an :class:`Integrator`.
-A :class:`Topology` can either be built from scratch by adding one interaction after the other or fully automatically using the :class:`TopologyCreator`.
-The whole process of :class:`Topology` building and setting up a :class:`Simulation` gets controlled with the :class:`Settings`.
+A :class:`Topology` can either be built from scratch by adding one interaction after the other or automatically using the :class:`TopologyCreator`.
+The process of :class:`Topology` building and setting up a :class:`Simulation` gets controlled with the :class:`Settings`.

 Latest Publication of `OpenMM <http://openmm.org>`_: